EvidentSolutions/apina/README.md

     // Which controllers to include when generating API?
 Defaults to everything. endpoints = [/my\.package\.foo\..+/]

+    // If generated URLs would start with given prefix, removes it.
+Useful when configuring Apina
+    // work behind reverse proxies.
+Defaults to empty string (URL is not modified). removedUrlPrefix = "/foo"
 }

 // Tell the frontend to run apina before setup